Months of QA, completed in hours with OwlityAI.

 AI-powered testing tools hook directly into CI/CD systems (e.g., Jenkins, GitHub Actions, GitLab CI) and activate previously prioritized regression suites after each build.
 Their foundation is Machine Learning algorithms that help them determine which areas of the application are most impacted by code changes, and then run targeted tests accordingly.

-This means developers no longer need to wait for full-suite regressions to get relevant feedback.
+This means developers no longer need to wait for full-suite regressions to get relevant feedback, enabling faster software releases with AI.

 Developer benefits